-Please contact the DESP office at (408) 741-2010 to obtain a large print or Braille version of this handbook.
+Please contact the DESP office at 408-741-2010 to obtain a large print, Braille or electronic version of this handbook.

-If you are new to West Valley College (WVC) and/or the Disability and Educational Support Program (DESP) you should begin by scheduling an appointment with a counselor in the Disability and Educational Support Program (408 741-2010).
+If you are new to West Valley College (WVC) and/or the Disability and Educational Support Program (DESP):

 To make the most of your appointment, it is important that you be on time.
 If you must cancel, please call as soon as possible.
 If you do cancel, be aware that it may take a while before you can reschedule.